 • Advanced quantitative methods (e.g., mediation and moderation models)

-Psychosocial and Treatment Factors among People with Opioid Use Disorder in Urban and Rural Settings
+Psychosocial and Treatment Factors among People with OUD in Urban and Rural Communities of Michigan

 Problem and Disordered Gambling: Characteristics and Treatment Recommendations

-Dr. Lister conducts research and provides workshops related to problem/disordered gambling across psychosocial and bio-behavioral domains.
-He is currently a Co-PI on a bio-behavioral team science pilot study investigating a biofeedback training for people with gambling disorder.
+Dr. Lister conducts research and provides workshops related to problem and disordered gambling disorder across psychosocial and bio-behavioral domains.
+He is a collaborator on a pilot study investigating a new bio-behavioral treatment for people with gambling disorder.

 Office Location5447 Woodward Avenue, Rm 053